dcodesdev/rustfinity.com/challenges/macros-2/description.md

-Now that we have an overview of how macros work, let's dive into another challenge where you'll create a macro that helps implement a trait for multiple types.
+Now that we have an overview of how macros work, let's dive into another macro challenge.
+When implementing traits for multiple types, you often end up writing very similar code over and over.

-In this challenge, you'll use macros to implement a trait for defining default configuration values for different types.

-The goal is to create a macro called `config_default_impl` that generates implementations of a trait called `ConfigDefault` for multiple types.
-The `ConfigDefault` trait is designed to provide a default value for specific configuration parameters.
+In this challenge, you'll create a macro that generates implementations of a trait for multiple types.
+The goal is to reduce the amount of boilerplate code you need to write.

 ## Your Task